 - You aren’t eligible for a Special Enrollment Period (see below).

 You must pay premiums for Part A and/or Part B. Your coverage will start July 1.
 You may have to pay a higher premium for late enrollment in Part A and/or a higher premium for late enrollment in Part B.

 To sign up for Part B, complete an Application for Enrollment in Part B (CMS-40B).
 Get this form and instructions in Spanish.
 If you don't have Medicare or you want to sign up for Part A (some people have to pay a premium for Part A), contact Social Security.

 Special circumstances (Special Enrollment Periods)

-Usually, you don't pay a late enrollment penalty if you sign up during a Special Enrollment Period.
+Usually, you don't pay a late enrollment penalty if you sign up during a SEP.

 You may also qualify for a Special Enrollment Period for Part A and Part B if you're a volunteer, serving in a foreign country.